-Stars with initial masses exceeding $\approx 11\,M\odot$ are capable of igniting successive burning stages in their cores using the ashes of the previous core burning stage as fuel.
+Stars with initial masses exceeding $\approx 11 M{\odot}$ are capable of igniting successive burning stages in their cores using the ashes of the previous core burning stage as fuel.
 Three distinct burning stages follow carbon burning.
-They are referred to as neon burning, oxygen burning, and silicon burning, and will be discussed in detail in Section 5.3.
+They are referred to as neon burning, oxygen burning, and silicon burning, and will be discussed in detail in Section 5.5.
 There is a fundamental difference between the initial and the advanced burning stages in the manner by which the nuclear energy generated in the stellar interior is transformed and radiated from the surface.
 For hydrogen and helium burning, nuclear energy is almost exclusively converted to light.
-During the advanced burning stages energy is almost entirely radiated as neutrinoantineutrino pairs and the light radiated from the star's surface represents only a very small fraction of the total energy release.
+During the advanced burning stages energy is almost entirely radiated as neutrino-antineutrino pairs and the light radiated from the star's surface represents only a very small fraction of the total energy release.
 Since the neutrino losses increase dramatically during the advanced burning stages and because the nuclear burning lifetime scales inversely with the total luminosity, the evolution of the star rapidly accelerates.
+For example, silicon burning will last for only about 1 day (Chapter 5).
+Since the advanced burning stages transpire very quickly, the envelope has insufficient time to replace in relatively thin shells at the interface between layers of different composition.
+The nuclear burning shells are labeled on the lower-left side; for example, "H-B" stands for hydrogen burning.
+This model is sometimes referred to as the "onion shell structure" of a massive star.

-For example, silicon burning will last for only about one day.
-Since the advanced burning stages transpire very quickly, the envelope has insufficient time to react to the structural changes in the stellar interior.
-Thus, from carbon burning onward, the star will no longer move in the Hertzsprung-Russell diagram, but remains at the position indicated by the solid circle in Figure 1.5b.
+Fig. 1.6 Schematic structure of a presupernova star (not to scale).
+The upper-left side shows the one or two most abundant nuclear species in each region (according to Limongi, Straniero and Chieffi 2000).
+Nuclear reactions are very temperature dependent.
+Thus the nuclear burning takes act to the structural changes in the stellar interior.
+Thus, from carbon burning onward, the star will no longer move in the Hertzsprung-Russell diagram, but remains at the position indicated by the solid circle in Fig. 1.5b.
 Furthermore, since the star spends most of its life burning either hydrogen or helium in the core, these are typically the only phases that we can observe.

-The approximate structure of the massive star after silicon has been exhausted in the core is shown in Figure 1.7 (left side).
+The approximate structure of the massive star after the silicon has been exhausted in the core is shown in Fig. 1.6.
 The star consists now of several layers of different composition that are separated by thin nuclear burning shells.
 The details of the nucleosynthesis are complicated and will be discussed in Chapter 5.
-It is sufficient to mention at this point that the heaviest and most stable nuclei (i.e., the iron peak nuclei; Section 1.3) are found in the core.
-Also, the luminosity during the red giant phase is so large that the star undergoes a significant mass loss.
-The effect is more pronounced for stars with $M \gtrsim 30-35\,M\odot$ that lose eventually most of their hydrogen envelope.
-The observational counterparts of such stars are the
+It is sufficient to mention at this point that the heaviest and most stable nuclei (that is, the iron peak nuclei; Section 1.3) are found in the core.
+In fact, the most abundant nuclide in the core is Fe.
+It should also be noted that the luminosity during the red giant phase is so large that the star undergoes a significant mass loss.
+The effect is more pronounced for stars with $M \ge 30-35 M{\odot}$ that lose eventually most of their hydrogen envelope.
+The observational counterparts of such stars are the hot and massive Wolf-Rayet stars, which have been observed to lose mass at a rate of $\approx 10^{-5} M{\odot}$ per year at stellar wind speeds of $\approx 2000 \text{ km/s}$ .
+An image of a Wolf-Rayet star is shown in color Fig. 5 on page 635.